LMHC, RYT, QCS

 Kate McReynolds, owner of Root To Rise Counseling, is a Licensed Mental Health Counselor, Trauma-Informed Yoga Teacher, and is trained in Perinatal & Maternal Mental Health.
 She specializes in prenatal and postpartum counseling, including women who are experiencing fertility issues, pregnancy loss, or infant loss.
-Kate also works with adults and couples and offers yoga-assisted counseling for depression, anxiety, and trauma.
-She is also a Qualified Clinical Supervisor for Registered Mental Health Counseling Interns working toward obtaining licensure.
+Kate also works with adults and couples focusing on depression, anxiety, and trauma, and is a Qualified Clinical Supervisor for Registered Mental Health Counseling Interns working toward obtaining licensure.

 She offers both in-person and virtual services, and is committed to serving her community by providing compassionate care rooted in evidenced-based practices such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Cognitive Therapy (M-BCT), and Trauma-Informed Yoga.
 Learn more about Kate's treatment approach and services here.

 Kate believes that you have an innate ability to create a shift in your mental health, and you may just need someone to help you discover it, strengthen it, and work through the shift with you.
 She understands the deep impact that mental health concerns can have on a person’s life and she is eager to help you bring a sense of calm, contentment, and control back into yours.

-"You already have the ability to heal yourself and grow.
-I will work to help you find it and keep it." -Kate
+"You already have the ability to create wellness.
+I will work to help you find, it and keep it." -Kate

 Cognitive Behavioral Therapy (CBT)